hash-bang/Monoxide/API.md

 ## monoxide.express.save

-Return an Express middleware binding for POST operations Unless you have specific routing requirements its better to use monoxide.express.middleware() as a generic router
+Return an Express middleware binding for POST/PATCH operations which update an existing record with new fields Unless you have specific routing requirements its better to use monoxide.express.middleware() as a generic router

 **Parameters**